 (I have included affiliate links to products I love.
 As an Amazon Associate, I earn from qualifying purchases.)
 In addition, this post contains affiliate links that will make me a small commission when used to order online.

-Smoked meat leftovers… one thing I love to feed my lunch box and my belly the next day.
+Smoked meat leftovers are one thing I love to feed my lunch box and my belly the next day.
 Repurposing smoked chicken into other meals is fantastic for the tummy but also good for meal prepping.
-Good food is just a bonus.
+The good-tasting food is just a bonus.

 I smoke most of my meat on my Pit Pellet Smoker; cooking low and slow is how I cook with it.
 Now, this also works amazing for leftover meals, using it as an oven but adding smoke flavor!
 I love the cost of them vs. other pellet grills, plus it hasn’t disappointed me yet.